Spidey-Acer/conferencePage/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] **[Client Testimonials - I could add a section to my website where I showcase feedback and testimonials from my previous clients or employers.
-This can help build trust with potential clients and give them a better idea of what it's like to work with me.]**
+- [ ] **[Audience Testimonials - I could add a section to my website where I showcase feedback and testimonials from my previous or summit audience and employers.
+This can help build trust with potential future audience and give them a better idea of what it's like to attend the summits.]**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>